aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

+For typical production environments, the default email limit is below the required delivery volume.
-For production applications it is recommended to configure the UserPool to send emails through Amazon SES.
+To enable a higher delivery volume, you can configure the UserPool to send emails through Amazon SES.
 To do
 so, follow the steps in the [Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html#user-pool-email-developer)
 to verify an email address, move the account out of the SES sandbox, and grant Cognito email permissions via an
 authorization policy.